stephanepechard/firefox_opened_tabs/README.md

 ==========================

 A small Python3 script to extract opened tabs from Firefox.
-Should work on any UNIX-based systems with Python >= 3.2.
+Should work on Linux, Mac OS X and Windows systems with Python >= 3.2.

 Basic usage